 If the home is occupied, offering to pay moving expenses for the seller could swing their decision your way.
 This is an unusual approach and could be more effective as a consequence.

 The seller gains a benefit from choosing your offer without the price of the home increasing.
-This avoids appraisal or mortgage issues, so will sidestep common problems that end purchase agreements.How to Get Your Offer Accepted in a Bidding WarClick To Tweet
+This avoids appraisal or mortgage issues, so will sidestep common problems that end purchase offers.How to Get Your Offer Accepted in a Bidding WarClick To Tweet

 You might have heard that a great way to persuade sellers to go with your offer is to write them a personal letter.
 However, this is out-of-date advice that has led to a few lawsuits and violates fair housing.